ardiesan/ntrnph23b/_posts/2022-10-28-Communication-and-Bug-Reports.md

 ## Effective Communication

 In the following topic, I was able to know the organizational structure of the company and its mission and its vision.
 At FULLSPEED at end of every month, the company has a monthly knowledge sharing in which employees can share their knowledge with the team.
-During this time I was invited to another meeting for the introduction to the team/department to that I will belong (Titan department).
-The Titan department is one of the development departments in the company.
+During this time I was invited to another meeting for the introduction to the team/department that I will belong (Ronin department).
+The Ronin department is one of the development departments in the company.

 In this particular virtual, we talk about the department goals which are :
 - Project delivery
 - Productivity
 - Quality

-Have you noticed that these three goals are not being numbered/ordered? in the department goals these three goals are treated as equal while the focus of the Titan department core values is:
+Have you noticed that these three goals are not being numbered/ordered? in the department goals these three goals are treated as equal while the focus of the Ronin department core values is:

 - Trust and Respect
 - Teamwork